Additional Information on Orientation

 - Ensure that the technical bases for staff conclusions are clearly articulated in the SERs.

-- Prepare plant-specific inspection plans for each LRA.
+- Prepare plant-specific inspection plans for each LRA for initial license renewal.

-- Perform inspections of licensee renewal programs and activities consistent with inspection guidance documents.
+- Perform inspections of licensee renewal programs and activities consistent with inspection guidance documents for initial license renewal.